 (g) To establish, secure, own and develop patents, trademarks and copyrights;

-If a member of a nonstock association be other than a natural person, such member may be represented by an individual, associate, officer or manager or member thereof, duly authorized in writing.
+(b) If a member of a nonstock association be other than a natural person, the member may be represented by an individual, associate, officer or manager or member thereof, duly authorized in writing.

 Each association formed under this article shall prepare and file articles of incorporation, setting forth:

-(a) The name of the association, which shall include the words "cooperative," "co-operative," or "co-op," and words or abbreviations designating a corporation;
+(a) The name of the association, which includes the words "cooperative," "co-operative," or "co-op," and words or abbreviations designating a corporation;

 (b) The purposes for which it is formed;